wlepage/wlepage.github.io/index.md

-My thesis investigates the fatigue and fracture of shape memory alloys with techniques that redefine the limits of experimental mechanics.
+My thesis investigates the fatigue and fracture mechanics of shape memory alloys with techniques that redefine the limits of experimental mechanics.
 After completing my PhD, I aspire to be a professor who cultivates a dedication to helping people and the planet though engineering.

 Find out more about my research on this website and on Google Scholar and ResearchGate: